 Today we're publishing two key components that have allowed us to scale it this far: our list manager tool and updated internal documentation reflecting what we've learned over the past year and a half.
 Hopefully these will make it easier for others to run email transparency at their own organizations.

-for things Stripe should try (
+australia@) to ideas for things Stripe should try (

 We use Google Groups for our email list infrastructure.
 Today we're releasing the web interface we've built on Google's APIs to make managing many list subscriptions (and associated filters) easy.
 This interface, called Gaps, lets you do things like:

 - Quickly subscribe to or unsubscribe from a list.

 - View your organization's lists (categorized by topic), and which you're subscribed to (including indirect subscriptions through other lists).

 - Get notifications when new lists are created.

 - Generate and upload GMail filters.

 Here's a quick sample of what Gaps looks like:

 Scaling email transparency has required active cultural effort and adaptation.
 As our team grew, we'd notice that formerly good patterns could turn sour.
 For example, at first email transparency would improve many conversations by letting people drop in with helpful tidbits.
 But with a larger team, having many people jumping into a conversation would instead grind the thread to a halt.